The French Just Want to Enjoy Their Retraite

 Oysters and white wine

-Taken together, lifelong contributions to the CNAV and AGICO-ARRCO will replace 60% to 80% or more of the average French private-sector salary, producing an income of around 3,000 euros per month.
+Taken together, lifelong contributions to the CNAV and AGIRC-ARRCO will replace 60% to 80% or more of the average French private-sector salary, producing an income of around €3,000 per month.
 (Separately, there are the pensions in the public sector, including substantial pensions for French civil servants.)

-As in the U.S., there is much handwringing among France’s reigning technocrats about the long-term burden of retirement in an aging country.
-I guess they have to.
-In the U.S., we have an advantage.
-We have our own currency; the French gave up the franc, and monetary independence, for the euro.
-I don’t know why financial flatearthers look at the costs of Social Security (payroll taxes) as a drain on the U.S. economy, when retirees spend Social Security benefits right back into the economy.
+As in the U.S., there is much handwringing among France’s reigning technocrats about the long-term burden of retirement in an aging country with a low fertility rate and an aversion to increased immigration.
+In the U.S., however, we have an advantage.
+We have our own currency.
+The French gave up the franc, and monetary independence, for the euro in 2002.

 Raising payroll taxes is natural